 • Credit Cards - While the Boost Bonuses are going away, the cards can still get you MQD.
 For the Delta American Express Platinum cards, you will receive 1 MQD for every $20 spent.
 For the Delta American Express Reserve cards, you will receive 1 MQD for every $10 spent.
 There is no limit to how many MQDs you can earn with this method.

-The flight element for MQDs has remained the same, however, the rest is all different.
-While Delta Vacations was in previous programs, they have increased the amount you can earn by using them.
-Car rentals and Hotel stays are also a new way to earn MQDs.
-Delta is giving you additional ways to earn MQDs if you are brand loyal and spend in their ecosystem.
+The flight element for MQDs has remained the same, however, the credit card piece is different.
 Let’s however address the elephant in the room, the removal of the MQD waiver and elimination of Boost Bonuses.

 Currently and previously, spending $25,000 on the Delta Amex cards could get you a MQD waiver for Silver, Gold, and Platinum Medallion.
 Using that waiver and combining it with all of those rollover MQMs, status was super achievable.
 For Diamond, the MQD waiver was met with $250,000 in card spend.

 These changes are going to accomplish what they want the changes to accomplish, thinning of the herd.
 The only solution to getting the status level you want is to spend more.
-Whether it's spending more with Delta and their ecosystem or spending more on their Amex card.
+Whether it's spending more with Delta or spending more on their Amex card.

 If you recall, Delta adjusted MQD thresholds for Gold, Platinum, and Diamond last year (for 2024).
 While I believe they hoped this would have fixed the issue they created with all of the rollover, but the reality is the Amex Boost Bonuses made this impossible since there are so many card holders.